 As a family we had never experienced an offer like this before and it was a big leap of faith to travel halfway around the world off the back of quite a few emails and one Skype call!
 People thought I was crazy and I have to admit I was damn nervous, until I arrived and met the crew.
 I quickly settled down and I can report that they were a bunch of champions, absolutely fantastic with the kids and we had a great time with them.

 Scoot were even good enough to let us go a couple of days early so that we could do a side trip on our own to Agra, I couldn’t bare to be a 3 hour drive from the Taj Mahal and not see it.
 I am so glad I did, I rate seeing the Taj Mahal at sunrise as one of my best ever experiences.
+I highly recommend a day tour from Jaipur to Agra to view the Taj Mahal, Klook offer an Agra Day Tour, that is a competitive price and will save you a lot of hassles and money, if you are travelling independently.

 Here’s the finished product, our family travel campaign fronted by our 10 year old daughter Keira, who had never acted before!
 I think you’ll agree she did a great job of it.